rlex/dotfiles/.vim/bundle/vim-snipmate/README.md

         " Optional:
         Bundle "honza/vim-snippets"

-## selecting snippets / customization
-Snipmate is powerful, you can hook into almost everything and replace the default implementation.

-Eg the get_snippets, snippet_dirs, get_scopes option determine which
-directories to look for snippet files, which snippet files to select and so on.

-Most likely you're happy by overridding patching scope_aliases which tells snipmate which snippet files to read for a given file type.
-Example configuration for your .vimrc:
+## FAQ ##

+> How does SnipMate determine which snippets to load?
+How can I separate, for
+> example, my Rails snippets from my Ruby snippets?

+Primarily SnipMate looks at the `'filetype'` and `'syntax'` settings.
+Taking "scopes" from these options, it looks in each `snippets/` directory in `'runtimepath'` for files named `scope.snippets`, `scope/*.snippets`, or `scope_*.snippets`.

+However we understand this may not allow for the flexibility desired by some languages.
+For this we provide two options: scope aliases and the `:SnipMateLoadScope` command.
+Scope aliases simply say "whenever this scope is loaded, also load this other scope:

     let g:snipMate = {}
     let g:snipMate.scope_aliases = {}
-  let g:snipMate.scope_aliases['ruby']
+    let g:snipMate.scope_aliases['ruby'] = 'ruby,rails'
-              \ = 'ruby,ruby-rails'

-which will make vim load ruby.snippets and ruby-rails.snippets if you open ruby files.
-Because this is that easy vim-snippets even recommends creating multiple files so that users can opt-in for sets of snippets easily according to their liking.

-The SnippetsWithFolding example shows how to patch / add snippets on the fly.
+will load the `ruby-rails` scope whenever the `ruby` scope is active.
+The `:SnipMateLoadScope foo` command will always load the foo scope in the current buffer.
+The [vim-rails](https://github.com/tpope/vim-rails) plugin automatically does `:SnipMateLoadScope rails` when editing a Rails project for example.

 ## Release Notes ##